TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 ### <a id="table18"></a>Table 18.
 State Gross Receipts Taxes

+####Note

+Gross receipts taxes are complex business taxes imposed at a low rate but on a wide base of transactions, resulting in high effective tax rates that can vary by industry.
+These taxes often include minimum tax liabilities that can result in much higher effective rates for some small businesses.

+####Source

+Commerce Clearing House; state revenue departments; Weldon Cooper Center for Public Service.

 ### <a id="table19"></a>Table 19.
 State and Local Sales Tax Rates

 ### <a id="table20"></a>Table 20.
 State General Sales Tax Collections per Capita